 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 See legal disclaimer here.

 Every year millions of people have the idea of accomplishing their body image goals in a few months.
-Then ended up failing because of some unrealistic goals that revolved around restrictions.
+They fail because of some unrealistic goals that revolve around restrictions.
 Let’s face it; if you had the chance to get fit without training, you’d grab on it ( be honest); who wouldn’t?
-However, it doesn’t happen that way, and staying active comes from hard work and self-discipline.
+However, it doesn’t work that way, and staying active comes from hard work and self-discipline.
+I want to help you meet your goals.
+Instead of punishing ourselves while trying to force ourselves with ridiculous restrictions, let’s shift that focus to when you feel good.
+Here are some top tips to help you with self-motivation

 Plan In Advance.